 Reporting of Discontinued Operations

-The Generally Accepted Accounting Principles framework requires special presentation treatment of the results of operations of a component of an entity that is either being held for sale or which has already been disposed of.
+The Generally Accepted Accounting Principles framework requires special presentation treatment of discontinued operations.
+This requirement refers to the results of operations of a component of an entity that is either being held for sale or which has already been disposed of.

 The designated results of operations must be reported as a discontinued operation within the financial statements if both of the following conditions are present: